vinegarhq/vinegarhq.github.io/src/Sober/Configuration/TipsAndTricks.md

 The toggle for fullscreen in the Roblox app has never worked on mobile builds.
 However, this can be replicated by pressing the `F11` key.

 > Note that Sober remembers the fullscreen state, and will automatically fullscreen again on a relaunch.
-You cannot close Sober within the Roblox app as well.
+You can exit the app from the "More" menu or by enabling `close_on_leave` in the config.

 ## FFlags